* This is the Professional Version. *

 Most patients are asymptomatic.
 However, moderate congestion causes right upper quadrant discomfort (due to stretching of the liver capsule) and tender hepatomegaly.
 Severe congestion leads to massive hepatomegaly and jaundice.
 Ascites may result from the transmitted central venous hypertension; infrequently, splenomegaly results.
 With transmitted central venous hypertension, the hepatojugular reflex is present, unlike in hepatic congestion due to Budd-Chiari syndrome.

 Congestive hepatopathy is suspected in patients who have right-sided heart failure, jaundice, and tender hepatomegaly.
-Liver biochemistries are modestly abnormal: unconjugated hyperbilirubinemia (total bilirubin < 3 mg/dL), elevated (usually < 2- to 3-fold) aminotransferases, and prolonged PT/INR.
-Any ascitic fluid has a high albumin content (> 25 g/L) and serum ascites/albumin gradient. (≥ 1.1).
+Laboratory test results are modestly abnormal: unconjugated hyperbilirubinemia (total bilirubin < 3 mg/dL), elevated (usually < 2- to 3-fold) aminotransferases, and prolonged PT/INR.
+Ascitic fluid, if present, has a high albumin content (typically > 2.5 g/dL); in contrast, only 10% of patients with cirrhotic ascites have ascitic albumin levels that high.
 Because the laboratory abnormalities are nonspecific, recognition of congestive hepatopathy is ultimately clinical.
 The liver disorder is more important as an index of the severity of heart failure than as a diagnosis by itself.

 * This is a professional Version *